 You found our list of fun video call games.

 Video call games are activities you can play over Zoom, Webex, Google Meet, Google Hangouts, Microsoft Teams and other conference call platforms.
-For examples, these games might include virtual trivia, scavenger hunts, and Bingo.
+Example games include virtual trivia, scavenger hunts, and Bingo.
 The purpose of these games is to relax, have fun and promote team building.
+These activities are also called “video conference games.”

 This list includes: